anderslatif/MRO/README.md

 ###### ORM but in reverse

-Reads the schema of relational database (MySQL) and outputs to objects in JSON or Javascript.
+Reads the schema of relational database (MySQL/PostgreSQL) and outputs to objects in JSON or Javascript.

 ## Why